 The shows and movies you've watched most recently are at the top of your Netflix screen, allowing you to jump right back in and continue watching, and following right after is the 'My List' category, giving you easy access to all of the shows you've queued up for later perusal.

-From here, you'll get categories that show you what's currently popular on Netflix, the service's 'Top Picks' for you, and a stack of other genres that become more specific to your interests as you continue to watch different kinds of programmes and movies.
+From here, you'll get categories that show you what's currently popular on Netflix, the service's 'Top Picks' for you, which are based on 'thumbs up/thumbs down' ratings handed out by people with similar viewing habits to you.
+Eventually, genres and recommendations become more specific to your interests as you continue to watch different kinds of programmes and movies.

 Admittedly, it can be annoying to have to scroll through several layers of categories to get to the sections you actually want to browse.

-Rather than show you everything the service has, Netflix would rather maintain a level or mystery surrounding the size of its library, opting instead to give you a taste of what it has, and then keep springing new suggestions on you based on what you watch.
+Rather than show you everything the service has on its front page, Netflix would rather maintain a level or mystery surrounding the size of its library, opting instead to give you a taste of what it has, and then keep springing new suggestions on you based on what you watch.
+If you do want to see everything the service has to offer, you'll need to visit each individual genre separately and scroll through its offerings.

 Thankfully, it's been revealed that you can now unlock a huge number of oddly specific categories on the web version of Netflix by adding a numerical code to the end of a certain URL.
 The trick gives you access to such genres as 'Understated Movies based on real life' and 'Gory Italian Movies from the 1980s.